 The role helps to understand and update all necessary skills to make sure the adoption process works correctly.
 Service monitoring ensures that existing SLAs are maintained.
 And application monitoring checks that all apps remain healthy while migrating.

 Building a Cloud Adoption Plan with AWS CAF

-AWS CAF provides a clear pathway for you to create a cloud adoption plan for your business.
+This approach provides a clear pathway for you to create an AWS CAF action plan for your business.